gigiosilva/csv-parser-nodejs/README.md

 - Accept less columns than the standard layout
 - Accept more columns than the standard layout but ignore the extras
 - Process small and huge files
+- Accept only CVS files

 ## Assumptions

 - Columns UUID, Created Date and Updated Date should be internal
 - Asynchronous processing in order only to store data, no need to inform the end of processing externally
 - Provider name is required
+- File is required

 # Solution